aklivity/zilla-docs/src/reference/config/catalogs/catalog-karapace.md

 ## Summary

-Defines a catalog with a schema pulled from a remote registry to enforce validation.
+Defines a catalog with a schema pulled from a remote schema registry to enforce validation.

 ## Configuration